+Figure 3.
+Louisiana Crude Oil Historical and Projected Prices of February 2015, the price had dropped to \$54 per barrel, caused by fully operational Southern Keystone Pipeline moving crude oil from Cushing, OK to the Gulf Coast refineries; more production from oil shale plays; production increases from old fields using enhanced techniques; and the slow recovery pace of the economy.
 The most used relationship between crude oil price and natural gas price is the so-called "6-to-1" rule, where the price of one barrel of crude oil should be approximately six times the price of natural gas per million BTUs (MMBTUs).
 The reason is that the BTU content of a barrel of oil is around six times the quantity of a million BTUs of natural gas.
-Natural gas prices recently started to diverge from this relationship, with the current ratio being 26:1.
-Oil prices have risen rapidly, while gas prices are falling, because Asian countries are consuming more oil than gas as they recover from recent recession, and the political unrest in African and Islamic countries are disrupting oil supply more heavily than gas supply.
+Natural gas prices recently started to diverge from this relationship, with the current ratio being 17:1.
+Oil prices rose rapidly, while gas prices fell because Asian countries are consuming more oil than gas as they recover from recessions and the political unrest in African and Islamic countries are disrupting oil supply more heavily than gas supply.
 Gas has less mobility than oil in international trade because it requires special vessels and infrastructure (pipelines, compression stations, LNG terminals, etc.).
 Gas prices are cyclical, regional, controlled by supply and demand, and lack infrastructure for international trade.
 They are driven by factors such as weather, demand for gas not satisfied by pipeline systems, availability of spot supplies, and competing fuel prices.
 Others factors that could affect prices are storage levels, curtailments, market changes, new consumption, and NAFTA (North American Free Trade Agreement).
 Gas prices are also affected by psychological factors.
-Often the expectation of soft prices is enough to bring them about, and a good dose of cold winter weather will usually erase much of the psychological element of low gas prices and prices will move higher.
+Often the expectation of soft prices is enough to bring them about, and a good dose of long, cold, winter weather will usually erase much of the psychological element of low gas prices and price increases.